What size battery do I need?: A quick guide

 Compare quotes from up to 7 installers in your area now.

-Your rate of self-consumption will depend the amount of energy that you use on a daily basis, the pattern of your consumption throughout the day, and the size of the system that you install.
+Your rate of self-consumption will depend on the amount of energy that you use daily, the pattern of your consumption throughout the day, and the size of the system that you install.
 You can increase your solar self-consumption ratio by running more of your devices during daylight hours – possibly manually, on timers or using a home energy management system.

 Remember: The table above is a highly generalised, indicative guide; it does not take into account your location or the tilt & orientation of your roof – not to consider system prices or financial details like payback period.
 If you’d like to take a more detailed look, use our Solar PV System Payback Estimator or our Simple Solar System Sizing Estimator.